-- To guide students toward demonstrated competence in three different areas in sociology, as defined by the American Sociological Association (ASA) (see Appendix 4).
-These areas should not have substantial overlap with one another. - To certify (accredit) student competence, as determined during a defense meeting of the student and all three committee members.
+• To guide students toward demonstrated competence in three different areas in sociology, as defined by the American Sociological Association (ASA) (see Appendix 4).
+These areas should not have substantial overlap with one another.

+- To certify (accredit) student competence, as determined during a defense meeting of the student and all three committee members. - To encourage students to develop ideas for the dissertation.
 Successful completion of the QPD process precedes the drafting and defense of a dissertation proposal.